axieinfinity/ronin-documentation/docs/apps/rns/manage.md

 ## Manage your primary name

 Your Ronin address can serve as the owner for one or multiple RNS names.
 You can use one of these domains as your *primary* name.
-A primary name is the one that shows up across RNS-enabled apps wherever your Ronin address is usually displayed.
+A primary name is the one that shows up across RNS-enabled apps and wallets wherever your Ronin address is usually displayed.
 You can have only one primary name at a time, but you can change it whenever you want.

 ### Set a primary name